grow/buildbot/README.md

 sudo service jenkins restart
 ```

+You may verify your Gerrit access with: `git ls-remote https://HOST.googlesource.com/project`

+## Interactive Jenkins

-Retrieve the IP address of the instance, then access Jenkins from your local machine.
+Retrieve the IP address of the instance, then access Jenkins from your local machine at http://localhost:8080.

 ```
 gcloud compute instances describe webreview-buildbot-1 | grep natIP: